instana/openapi/spec/descriptions/tagSyntheticSettings.md

 The API endpoints of this group can be used to manage Synthetic Locations and Synthetic Tests.
-These endpoints are only available for customers who have opted-in for the Synthetic Monitoring Tech Preview.
+These endpoints are only available for customers who have opted-in for the Synthetic Monitoring Technology Preview.